bentan4853563/AmazHub/_portfolio/paymentz-com.md

     - "Slim"
     - "Figma"
 ---
-Paymentz stands as Brave Dev World's innovative contribution to the fintech world, embodying our comprehensive expertise in web, AI, and app development.
+Paymentz stands as AmazHub's innovative contribution to the fintech world, embodying our comprehensive expertise in web, AI, and app development.
 Aimed at redefining the digital finance experience, Paymentz is crafted to facilitate seamless online transactions, ensuring businesses and individuals can manage their finances with ease and efficiency.

 ## Overview: Paymentz - Simplifying Digital Finance
 Through the integration of Laravel for backend operations and React.js for a responsive frontend experience, Paymentz is designed to offer a streamlined platform for financial transactions.